-One of the simplest ways to reduce the (normalised) emittance of a beam is to wait until it is spatially extended (as in Figure 3) and insert a beam stop restricting its width.
-Due to the correlation between x and x' in that case, this will also reduce a substantial fraction of the particles that contribute most to the beam divergence.
-This technique is most useful in the early stages of beam production, where the energy per particle is relatively small.
+One of the simplest ways to reduce the (normalised) emittance of a beam is to wait until it is spatially extended (as in Figure 3 (right)) and insert a beam stop restricting its width.
+Due to the correlation between x and x'in that case, this will also reduce a substantial fraction of the particles that contribute most to the beam divergence.
+This technique is most useful in the early stages of beam production.